-Keep your Dutch Oven looking brand new with these simple cleaning tips
+Keep your Dutch Oven looking brand new with these simple cleaning tips.

-or cooking pasta, sauce will spatter or leak out onto the exterior of your Dutch oven.
-Obviously, the first step to cleaning is to allow your Dutch oven to cool thoroughly before placing it in the sink.
-Next, start by cleaning the outside first with hot, soapy water and your soft sponge.
+When you’re braising or cooking pasta, sauce can spatter or leak out onto the exterior of your Dutch oven.
+First, allow your Dutch oven to cool thoroughly before placing it in the sink.
+Next, start by cleaning the outside with hot, soapy water and your soft sponge.

-You can use Bar Keeper’s Friend in two ways: for all over cleaning, simply sprinkle it over the bottom of the Dutch oven and scrub with a damp sponge.
-If the stains are very tough, mix in a small amount of water to form a paste and let that sit on the affected area for up to 30 minutes, then continue to scrub as usual.
+You can use Bar Keeper’s Friend in two ways.
+For all over cleaning, simply sprinkle it over the bottom of the Dutch oven and scrub with a damp sponge.
+If you’re dealing with tougher stains, mix with a small amount of water to form a paste, and let that sit on the affected area for up to 30 minutes, then continue to scrub as usual.
 You may need to repeat this process several times.Method 3: Baking Soda